Experimentally Extending Quantum Kernel Learning to Quantum Data by NMR: Introduction

-Quantum machine learning is a promising interdisciplinary field that combines quantum computing with machine learning to address diverse computational challenges.
-A notable early contribution to quantum machine learning is the Harrow-Hassidim-Lloyd algorithm, which provides an exponential speedup for solving certain linear systems of equations \cite{Lloyd2009}.
-Analogous to a classical kernel, a quantum kernel maps classical data to quantum states or operators in a high-dimensional Hilbert space \cite{schuld2018}.
+Analogous to a classical kernel, a quantum kernel maps classical data to quantum states or operators in a high-dimensional Hilbert space.
 Here, the kernel function is calculated as the overlap between these states or operators.
-Such a quantum kernel can capture intricate data structures that may be challenging for classical kernels.\cite{schuld2019naturalqkernel} The quantum kernel can then be used with classical algorithms for supervised machine learning like support vector machines \cite{schuld2021supervised}.
-Recent experimental demonstrations of quantum kernel methods include regression and classification tasks using nuclear spins in solid-state NMR systems \cite{kusumoto2019} and photonic quantum circuits \cite{bartkiewicz2019}.
-Studies have also explored error mitigation techniques and circuit design to preserve kernel magnitudes when scaling to larger qubit systems, as demonstrated on Google's Sycamore processor for classifying high-dimensional cosmological data \cite{peters2021}.
-These experiments highlight the feasibility of quantum kernel methods for both classical and quantum tasks, paving the way for more complex applications in quantum computing.
+Such a quantum kernel can capture intricate data structures that may be challenging for classical kernels \cite{schuld2019naturalqkernel}.
+The quantum kernel can then be used with classical algorithms for supervised machine learning like support vector machines (SVMs) \cite{schuld2021quantum, Rebentrost2014}.
+Quantum Kernel Methods are widely regarded as the QML algorithms that can show practical quantum advantage \cite{Thanasilp2024, jager2023}.
+The experimental feasibility of quantum kernel machines was first demonstrated by Li \emph{et al.} (2015) \cite{Li2015} in a liquid-state NMR experiment for character recognition, foreshadowing more advanced implementations like ours.
+Quantum kernels have been realized in various other platforms like solid-state NMR systems \cite{kusumoto2021}, photonic quantum circuits \cite{bartkiewicz2020} and neutral-atom quantum processors \cite{Albrecht2023}.
+Quantum kernel methods have shown promise for both classical and quantum machine learning tasks, with growing theoretical and experimental support across diverse domains \cite{Krunic2022, peters2021, huang2021power, Lorente2022, Wu2023quantumphase}.
+Additionally, kernel methods are also well-regarded for their trainability, owing to the convex nature of their loss landscapes \cite{Gentinetta2024}.